 Entering one or more search terms (separated by blanks) will produce hits, which include all the entered terms in one document (and conjunction).
 There are, however, more options to combine terms and to search efficiently.

 Plural, genitive and other word forms will be searched automatically.
-To disable this feature, choose "Verbatim search" in the basic search or unselect the search box "find additional word forms" in the advanced search.
+To disable this feature, choose "Exact search" in the advanced search or in the search field on the hitlist.

-If you choose the option "Multilingual synonyms (Eurovoc Thesaurus)" in the basic search you can also search for synonyms and translations, provided that the search term is included in Eurovoc Thesaurus.
-All in all 239,000 terms from 21 languages are included in Eurovoc.
-Search example "climatology"
+If you choose the option "Multi-lingual search" in the advanced search or in the search field on the hitlist you can also search for translations, provided that the search term is included in Eurovoc Thesaurus or Agrovoc Thesaurus.
+Example search for climatology.

 The * (asterisk) substitutes any number of characters.
 It is used to find different spellings or wordings even in different languages in one go.
 Example: algebr* geometr*.
 If you use asterisks, the automatic search for word forms or synonyms will be disabled.
 The asterisk can not be applied in phrase searches.